Riiid-Team/AI-Learning/README.md

 **Hypothesis – Average user question time vs. Average user accuracy**
 > Null hypothesis: There is no linear relationship between the average time a user takes to answer a question and their average accuracy.<br>
-> Alternative hypothesis: There is a relationship between the average time a user takes to answer a question and their average accuracy.<br>
+> Alternative hypothesis: There is a linear relationship between the average time a user takes to answer a question and their average accuracy.<br>
 > Test: Pearson Correlation Test<br>
 > Results: With a p-value less than alpha, we reject the null hypothesis
 > -	Users who take longer to answer questions tend to have lower overall accuracy and vice versa

 **Hypothesis – Average user accuracy vs. Average content accuracy**
-> Null hypothesis: Users with above average accuracy spend an equal to or greater amount of time, on average, as users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
+> Null hypothesis: There is no significant difference between users with above average accuracy and users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
-> Alternative hypothesis: Users with above average accuracy less time, on average, as users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
+> Alternative hypothesis: There is a significant difference between users with above average accuracy and users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
-> Test: Two-Sample One-Tailed T-Test<br>
+> Test: Two-Sample Two-Tailed T-Test<br>
 > Results: With a p-value less than alpha and a negative T-statistic, we reject the null hypothesis.
 > -	If users with above average accuracy answer questions (difficult and otherwise) more quickly than others users, then they may be more prepared for the content.